gowondesigns/smpl/CODING.md

 ### Source Code Documentation

-All code must be documented with inline comments.
+All code must be documented using PHPDoc.
 The syntax is similar to that known from the Java programming language (JavaDoc).
 This way code documentation can automatically be generated using [PHP_UML][4].

 ### Documentation Blocks